thecodemonkey/kafka-microservices/README.md

 <a name="hello-kafka-api"></a>

 ### [hello **kafka** api](hello-kafka-api) <br/>
-a simple publish/subscribe sample using Kafka + Spring + Kotlin + Gradle
+a simple publish/subscribe sample using Kafka + Spring

 <br/><br/>